1. Introduction

 4. Legal Basis for Processing Personal Data

-The company processes personal data based on the following legal grounds and provides this information in accordance with Article 13(1)(c) of the UK GDPR:
+The company processes personal data based on the following legal grounds, providing this information in accordance with Article 6 of the UK GDPR and EU GDPR:

 - Contractual necessity: Processing is required to fulfil the contract with the user, including bookings, payments, and provision of spaces.

-- Legal obligation: We process data to comply with obligations under laws such as tax, accounting, and auditing regulations.
+- Legal obligation: We process data to comply with statutory obligations under laws such as tax, accounting, and auditing regulations applicable in the United Kingdom and Ireland.

 - Consent: Where explicit consent is given—for example, for marketing purposes—we will process personal data accordingly.
 Users may withdraw consent at any time, although this may limit access to certain services.